-Air quality is a key issue for people who suffer from asthma.
+Air quality is a key issue for people who suffer from allergies and asthma.
 When exposed to ultrafine airborne particles, the airways of the lungs can become inflammed.
 The symptoms are different for different people and can be minor or quite severe.
 Symptoms may occur occasionally, such as during exercise, or the symptoms can be persistent.

 - Whistling or wheezing